Down with the Hierarchy: The 'H' in HNSW Stands for "Hubs": FlatNav Benchmarking Experiments

 \section{FlatNav Benchmarking Experiments}

 In this section, we report the results of our benchmarking study comparing the performance of flat HNSW search to hierarchical search on a suite of standard high-dimensional benchmark datasets drawn from real machine learning models.
+We fix the implementation in our experimental design such that the \emph{same code} is used to construct the indexes.
+In particular, we use the \texttt{hnswlib} library as our baseline HNSW implementation.
+To benchmark the flat NSW index performance, we extract the bottom layer from \texttt{hnswlib} after constructing the full hierarchical graph and reimplement HNSW's greedy search heuristic over the flat graph via \texttt{flatnav}.